Auditions

 PRACTICE.
 Most performance issues are fixed with effective, goal-based practice.

-Practice big.
-Make sure you practice how you will perform.
+Practice how you want to perform.
+Make sure you practice how you want to perform.
 Timid practice will lead to a timid performance.
-Play will a clear, full, energetic sound every note even at both high and low volumes.
+Play with a big, clear, full, energetic technique and sound on every note.
+Explore both high and low volumes and stick heights.

 Practice SLOW.
 Start working on a requirement 20 – 40 bpm under tempo and slowly build yourself up to the required tempo in increments of 4 – 6 bpm.
 This will give your mind and body a chance to fully understand the technique, focus on creating a good sound, and build consistency to build up to a quality performance.